moulihasree/Smart-bin/README.md

 ## TIME PLAN:
 * WEEK 1: Research
 * WEEK 2: Get data from BME688 sensor, start developing mobile app
-* WEEK 3: Diaplay data on the OLED display, work on the mobile app
+* WEEK 3: Display data on the OLED display, work on the mobile app
 * WEEK 4: Get data from the ultrasonic sensor, work on the mobile app
 * WEEK 5: Send data to the MQTT server, work on the mobile app
 * WEEK 6: Test the smart-bin